bdqnghi/bi-tbcnn/README.md

 To do list
 ----------------

-* Building the first version of siamese neural network (SNN), each side of the SNN is a TBCNN.
-The propose model : https://github.com/bdqnghi/siamese-tbcnn/blob/master/propose_model.png
+* Building the first version of siamese neural network (SNN), each side of the SNN is a TBCNN, input of each side is the AST presentation of code in different languages.

+Illustration of the propose model :
 ![Propose model for the siamese tbcnn](propose_model.png)